-- The TAC should recommend that the Secretary of State for Business and Trade fully endorse the ISSB standards for use in the UK.
-Full endorsement and implementation should focus on international interoperability and encourage local regulatory alignment, supporting the UKs ambition to be a green finance hub and helping to maintain the UK's status as a preeminent global financial centre.
-While there are costs associated with implementation, these are outweighed by the benefits. - We would like the Financial Reporting Council (FRC), Department for Business and Trade (DBT) and Financial Conduct Authority (FCA) to share a clear, public timeline for endorsement and implementation of the ISSB standards in the UK.
-While the timeline set out in the March 2023 Green Finance Strategy offers an indication of intent, a detailed articulation of upcoming consultations, decisions and final application of reporting requirements will allow firms to prepare.
+• Implementation and endorsement timelines: We recommend that the Financial Reporting Council (FRC), Department for Business and Trade (DBT) and Financial Conduct Authority (FCA) share a clear, public timeline for endorsement and implementation of the ISSB standards in the UK as soon as possible.
+While the timeline set out in the March 2023 Green Finance Strategy offers an indication of intent, firms now need a detailed articulation of upcoming consultations, decisions and final application of reporting requirements, which will allow them to prepare.
+This would also enhance the leadership the UK has shown in this space.
+Such a timeline should be based on a realistic assessment of achievability, particularly in view of the impact of a likely General Election in 2024 on endorsement timings.